Trump: U.S. to exit nuclear treaty, citing Russian violations

 Trump’s national security adviser, John Bolton, will visit Moscow next week.

-Reporting by Jeff Mason; Editing by Alistair Bell
+Reporting by Jeff Mason; Additional reporting by Idrees Ali; Editing by Alistair Bell